 In his fiction piece “Cities of the Future,” A.C.
 Koch speculates on the destruction of a young life for the benefit of humankind.
 Adrian H Molina’s poem complements this idea, proposing the option of violence, while astutely implying its downside.
 In these pages you’ll find other examples of polarized extremes, such as a fiercely femme character covered in blood and wielding deadly weapons, or rebellion in a world denied of artistic expression.

 All this makes me wonder: Would there be less brutality if we were more intentional about seeking balance?
 Maybe that’s not necessary, or even possible.
 There are extremes that are inevitable, and often uncontrollable.
 Consider mental illness.
 The highs of mania or the lows of suicidal ideation.
 In Morgan Beem’s comic “It Starts With A Seed,” we follow a character plagued by self-destructive thoughts, but who addresses her darkness and finds a way to balance her own extremes with self care.

 Maybe the spectrum of extremes are their own form of balance.
 But who am I to say?
 I see it both ways.

 Editor In Chief

-Amanda is a short fiction and freelance writer, and a member of the Knife Brothers writing group – a small collective of short fiction writers.
+Amanda is a memoirist, short fiction and freelance writer, and a member of the Knife Brothers writing group – a small collective of short fiction writers.
 Her work has been featured on the Denver Orbit podcast and on Mortified Live.
 She has stories in Suspect Press, Birdy, Jersey Devil Press, and the Punch Drunk Press Poetry anthology.
-She’s currently working on a diary memoir about the damaging effects of growing up in evangelical purity culture – available late 2019 through Suspect Press.
+She’s currently working on a memoir about the damaging effects of growing up in evangelical purity culture – available late 2020 through Suspect Press.